Today’s Reading: Judges 1 – 3:30

 I love superheroes!
 Maybe it comes from the cartoons I watched every Saturday morning growing up or from my love of Wonder Woman, but I enjoy the plot of a superhero coming in and saving the day.
 Therefore, when I read the book of Judges, I can easily see it as a comic book of superhero stories.
 The people get themselves into a mess and God sends a superhero (or judge) to come in and save the day!
 We will spend the next five days going through the book of Judges and studying how God gave some pretty ordinary people some pretty extraordinary moments!

-The heroes in the book of Judges do not have superpowers like Superman, but they are flawed like he was.
-They are just regular people willing to let God do something extraordinary with their lives.
-God called them into leadership and filled them with His Spirit so that God could rescue His people through them.
+They were flawed, imperfect people with a desire to see God do something heroic.
+God called them into leadership and filled them with His Spirit so that He could rescue His people through them.
 The true Superhero in this book is God Himself and He is looking for regular people who are willing to let Him do something amazing and heroic with their lives.

 When the tribes of Israel went to conquer the land and defeat the Canaanites, they did not fully obey the Lord’s command.
 After all we have learned about the Israelites over the last several weeks, this comes as no surprise.
 Most of the tribes failed to drive out the people living in the land, even though God’s command was to completely destroy them.
 Because of their disobedience, God declared He would no longer drive out the people living there but would allow them to stay and be thorns in the sides of the Israelites and a constant temptation with their false gods (Judges 2:2-3).
 The presence of these foreigners would be a test of whether or not the Israelites loved God enough to obey the commands He had given their ancestors through Moses.
 (3:4)